stregkoden/keyframes/README.md

 # CS:GO Keyframe Smoothing Script [![ver][]](https://github.com/samisalreadytaken/keyframes)
 Create professional smooth cameras live in-game, in mere seconds.

-You can manipulate your keyframes as you wish.
-You can save your keyframes, or your compiled paths to return to them at a later time.
+You can manipulate any keyframe at any time.
+You can save your keyframes, or your compiled paths to come back to them at a later time.

 [ver]: https://img.shields.io/badge/keyframes-v1.0.0-informational
 [![](https://img.shields.io/badge/Video_demonstration-red?logo=youtube)](https://www.youtube.com/watch?v=pc1wvx5LUog)